-Obviously not all situations are the same, and some scenarios warrant alternative custody arrangements.
-Deviations from a joint custody order occur when one of the parents is found to be unfit because of violence, neglect, or a multitude of other reasons that prove the parents may not be well suited to share joint custody of the child.
+Deviations from that occur when for example, one of the parents is found to be unfit because of or neglect, there are different reasons why a parent might not be well suited to have and share joint custody of the child.

 I hope this has addressed this issue.
 And again if you have questions about this topic or any other Family Law topic, go to vegasdivorcemeeting.com, and I will be happy to sit down with you to discuss your situation time.